uvmain/quickserve/README.md

 - Quickly serve static files to localhost.
 - Defaults to port 3000, override with --port or -p
-- Serves all files/folders that are in the same directory as the binary
+- Serves all files/folders that are in the same directory as the binary, or at the path specified with --folder or -f

 ```
-quickserve -p 4000
+quickserve -p 4000 -f 'D:/source/temp'
 ```

 ## Run